genai-impact/ecologits/docs/methodology/llm_inference.md

 To assess the usage impacts of an LLM inference, we first need to estimate the energy consumption of the server, which is equipped with one or more GPUs.
 We will also take into account the energy consumption of cooling equipment integrated with the data center, using the Power Usage Effectiveness (PUE) metric.

-To compute the PUE and for subsequent computations, for each AI provider, we use the average data of its datacenter provider.
-In the case that the datacenter provider is unsure, we use the EU average.
-The corresponding datacenter provider and PUEs are given in the following tables.
+To compute the PUE and for subsequent computations, for each AI provider, we use the average data of its data center provider.
+In the case that the data center provider is unsure, we use the EU average.
+The corresponding data center provider and PUEs are given in the following tables.

 | AI Provider      | Datacenter Provider | Source |
 |------------------|---------------------|--------|